Warning! There have been changes to the course - please refer to the transition information

-Students seeking to expand their career options within their current positions will find that being an RMIT JD graduate opens doors to a wider range of professional opportunities where legal qualifications are sought or required.
+Students seeking to expand their career options within their current positions will find that being an RMIT Juris Doctor graduate opens doors to a wider range of professional opportunities where legal qualifications are sought or required.

-As a conversion degree, the RMIT JD offers graduates the opportunity to change their career direction and enter the legal profession by adding a legal qualification to their undergraduate qualification.
+As a conversion degree, the RMIT Juris Doctor offers graduates the opportunity to change their career direction and enter the legal profession by adding a legal qualification to their undergraduate qualification.